Hybrid Pooling with LLMs via Relevance Context Learning: Hybrid Pooling for LLM-based Judgement

 \subsubsection{Depth-$k$ vs. Stratified Sampling}

 Depth-$k$ hybrid pooling consistently outperforms stratified sampling across all collections.
-On DL-19, depth-$k$ achieves an F1 of 0.8911 compared to 0.7663 for stratified sampling with ICL Relevant (3 shots), a relative improvement of 16\%.
-Similar gains are observed on DL-20 (12\%) and TREC-8 (22\%).
-These improvements are also reflected in MCC, where depth-$k$ yields substantially higher discriminative power (e.g., a 19\% improvement on DL-19).
+Using ICL Relevant (3 shots), depth-$k$ achieves an F1 of 0.8753 on DL-19 compared to 0.7381 with stratified sampling, a relative improvement of about 19\%.
+Similar gains are observed on DL-20 (0.8489 vs.\ 0.7383, about 15\%) and TREC-8 (0.7315 vs.\ 0.5780, about 27\%).
+These improvements are also reflected in MCC, where depth-$k$ yields substantially higher discriminative power (e.g., 0.9236 vs.\ 0.7719 on DL-19, about 20\% relative improvement).

 These results align with recent evidence showing that LLMs can approximate human relevance assessment at an aggregate, system-ranking level.
-For example, Upadhyay et al.\ report that UMBRELA~\cite{Upadhyay2024c} achieves a Kendall’s $\tau$ correlation of approximately 0.89 with NIST system rankings on the TREC RAG 2024 dataset—often considered close to the ceiling of inter-assessor agreement among humans.
-While such findings do not imply that LLMs can replace human assessors at the level of individual judgments~\cite{Clarke2024}, they provide strong empirical support for using LLMs in pooling and system-level evaluation tasks.
+For example, Upadhyay et al.\ report that UMBRELA~\cite{Upadhyay2024c} achieves a Kendall’s $\tau$ correlation of approximately 0.89 with NIST system rankings on the TREC RAG 2024 dataset---often considered close to the ceiling of inter-assessor agreement among humans.
+While such findings do not imply that LLMs can replace human assessors at the level of individual judgements~\cite{Clarke2024}, they provide strong empirical support for using LLMs in pooling and system-level evaluation tasks.

-At the same time, \cite{Clarke2024} also highlights the risks of relying on \emph{pure} LLM-based relevance assessment.
+At the same time, Clarke et al.~\cite{Clarke2024} highlight the risks of relying on \emph{pure} LLM-based relevance assessment.
 In the TREC 2024 RAG Track, the WaterlooClarke submission (run \texttt{uwc1}) deliberately constructed a ranking by re-ranking pooled documents using an LLM prompted to act as a relevance judge.
 Under UMBRELA evaluation, this run ranked 5th overall, whereas under human evaluation it dropped sharply to 28th.
 This discrepancy indicates a form of circularity: when both the ranker and the judge rely on similar LLM capabilities, they may reinforce superficial relevance signals that deviate from human notions of utility and correctness.
 As a result, high average correlation does not guarantee robustness in adversarial or self-referential settings.